Skip to main content

 Lupus Canada Catalyst Grant

-Lupus Foundation of America has partnered with Lupus Canada for the Catalyst Grant.
-The Catalyst Grant is intended to help kick-start a new project or research idea focused on discoid or systemic lupus erythematosus (SLE).
-This grant provides support to Canadian investigators to initiate new research ideas and projects and is intended to complement rather than compete with traditional sources of funding such as the Canadian Institutes for Health Research (CIHR).
+The Catalyst Grant, funded by Lupus Canada with administrative support from the Lupus Foundation of America, is intended to help kickstart a new project or research idea focused on discoid or systemic lupus erythematosus (SLE).
+This grant provides support to Canadian investigators to initiate new research ideas and projects and is intended to complement rather than compete with traditional sources of funding such as the Canadian federal granting agencies (CIHR, SSHRC, NSERC).

 Research Achievement Awards